smorello87/intro-to-omeka/sections/digitalexhibitions.md

 Exhibits are where the scholarly rubber hits the Internet road, as it were.
 Searchable “collections catalog” of their items VS capacity to build and publish “narrative exhibits.”
 Once you have built an Omeka archive with enough items, you can then use exhibits to interpret those items for the online public.
 Think of exhibits in a museum: a large museum may own 100,000 items, but at any one time only perhaps 1,000 of them are on display, and a single exhibit may have only 25 or so items.
 These items have been carefully chosen and arranged by curators, who also often write interpretive text for panels mounted on the wall and for the exhibit’s official catalog.
 You can also think of Omeka exhibits as multimedia essays created using the items in your archive.
 Many websites about scholarly or quasi-scholarly topics often decontextualize the images and documents they display, and the reader who wants to know where a particular image came from may be out of luck.
 This never happens with Omeka exhibits, because any item displayed in the exhibit can be clicked on, and the reader will be taken to the item record with its full complement of Dublin Core metadata.

-Example: http://coloredconventions.org/exhibits/show/henry-highland-garnet-address This exhibition makes use of both items in the database and external resources to tell the story of Henry Highland Garnet and his famous "An Address to the Slaves of the United States."
+Example: [This exhibition](http://coloredconventions.org/exhibits/show/henry-highland-garnet-address) makes use of both items in the database and external resources to tell the story of Henry Highland Garnet and his famous "An Address to the Slaves of the United States."

 ## Activate Plugin
-To build an exhibition, we are first required to install the Exhibit Builder plugin.
+To build an exhibition, we first need to install the Exhibit Builder plugin.
 The Exhibit Builder plugin allows you to develop online exhibits, or special web pages, that combine items from your Omeka archive and may include narrative text.
-From your dashboard, access your _Plugin_ menu to activate it.
+From your dashboard, access the _Plugin_ menu to activate it.

 ![activate exhibits plugin](exhibits1.png)